Skip to main content

 Nondiscrimination and Employees

-UVM Health is committed to providing a workplace that practices nondiscrimination and equal opportunity without regard to race, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.
+UVM Health is committed to providing a workplace that practices nondiscrimination and equal opportunity without regard to race, ethnicity, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.

 Employees, applicants or prospective employees wishing to report discriminatory behavior should contact their hospital’s Human Resources department.